XHTML 1.1 Object Tag Fix for IE7 and IE8

 <![endif]-->

-The above HTML code makes the script only run on IE7 and IE8.
+The HTML above makes the script run only on IE7 and IE8.

 jQuery(document).ready(function(){